mergestat/scribe/README.md

 `scribe` is a command line interface for translating natural language prompts into SQL queries.
 It makes use of [OpenAI codex models](https://beta.openai.com/docs/models/codex) via the OpenAI API to execute translations.

-The user is expected to supply a connection string to the `scribe` command, so that the underlying SQL database may be introspected to supply tables, views, column names and column types to the prompt context.
+The user is expected to supply a database connection to the `scribe` command, so that the underlying SQL database may be introspected to supply tables, views, column names and column types to the prompt context.

+Additional examples can be supplied from a SQL file to improve the quality of the generations.

 ![Demo GIF](docs/demo.gif)